ngawangtrinley/bdrc-audit/README.md

 # bdrc-audit
-First version of a tool to audit bdrc images
+First version of a tool to audit bdrc image archives